kurtisdmiller/personal-site/content/course/public-speaking/syllabus.md

 ------------------------

 Presentation topics should be appropriate for a classroom of college-aged professionals.
-See the [presentation topics][] resource for assastance with picking a strong topic.
+See the [presentation topics][] resource for assistance with picking a strong topic.
 Students should not present on duplicate topics.
 Students can claim topics using the course management system.
 The first student to post a topic will be allowed to present on it.
 Any other